 The general understanding behind the Islamic financial sector comes down to the main idea, that money is seen as a measuring tool for value and not as an asset itself.
 Therefore, money should not be received as income just from money itself (as is the case with interest).

-There are four main branches of Islamic financial products led by Islamic banking in terms of total asset value.
+There are four main types of Islamic financial products, with Islamic banking leading in terms of total asset value.
 More than 700 billion U.S. dollars of the Islamic banking assets are generated in the Gulf Cooperation Council region, followed by over 540 billion U.S. dollars’ worth of assets in the rest of the Middle East and North Africa.
 The institution of Islamic banks was established around the 1960s.
 The main components of Islamic banks are that they use Emirates Interbank Offered Rate (EIBOR); share risks and avoid high risks in investments and share profits and loss of enterprises they underwrite.
 They tend to offer musharakah – a form of joint ventures; lease-to-own financing; and Murabaha, in which the bank acts as an intermediate buyer and sells on profit through installments.
 Further Islamic banking products are Ijara (leasing) and Islamic forward products.

-Takaful are insurances which are in accordance with the Sharia.
+The total value of takafuls worldwide are around 46 billion U.S. dollars.
+They are insurances which are in accordance with the Sharia.
 Members contribute money into a pool system to guarantee each other against loss or damage.
 Those insurances were introduced as an alternative to conventional insurances as they avoid interest, high risk investments and high uncertainties.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 In the following 5 chapters, you will quickly find the 21 most important statistics relating to "Islamic financial sector".